Clinical trial approval process in Vietnam Credevo

 Safety reporting

-After clinical trial initiation, Vietnamese regulations require investigators to submit periodic safety updates to the national ethics committee (EC) – EECBR.
+After clinical trial initiation, Vietnamese regulations require investigators to submit periodic safety updates to the National Ethics Committee (EC) – NECBR.

-The principal investigator must send progress reports of the trial to the sponsor and EECBR, every 3 months from the date of the trial’s initiation.
+The principal investigator must send progress reports of the trial to the sponsor and NECBR, every 3 months from the date of the trial’s initiation.

 This report should contain the following